FlowFuse/website/src/handbook/development/releases/planning.md

   - **Feature Requests**: suggestions or ideas submitted by users or stakeholders for new functionalities, enhancements, or improvements to the existing software or system.
 Feature requests should be evaluated, prioritized, and potentially incorporated into the product roadmap, often being transformed into Epics or Stories for implementation in future releases.

-Whenever an issue is raised, it will be reviewed by the Product Manager/CTO and added to the Product Board for prioritization and planning.
+Whenever an issue is raised, it will be reviewed by the Product Manager / Engineering Manager and added to the Product Board for prioritization and planning.
 The exception to this are tasks/bugs related to work already in progress and that need to be addressed in the current milestone.
 They should be added to the Development Board and current